meteorhacks/meteorhacks.github.io/_posts/meteor-weekly/2014-06-16-these-days-at-mdg-subscription-manager-meteor-0-8-2.md

 ---
 layout: meteor-weekly-post
-title: These Days at MDG, Subscription Manager, Meteor 0.8.2 RC and More
+title: These Days at MDG, Subscriptions Manager, Meteor 0.8.2 RC and More
 category: meteorweekly
 ---